Martial Law (1991 film): Release

+Home media

 The film was released directly to VHS in 1991 by Media Home Entertainment and CBS/FOX.
 The film has been released on DVD in Europe, by Bellevue entertainment.
 It is part of movie package (contains four movies on two DVDs), along with Savate, Martial Law II: Undercover, and Mission of Justice.

 On November 27, 2020, the cult label Vinegar Syndrome revealed a Blu-ray double feature of Martial Law and Martial Law II as part of their VSA line of limited editions, with both films remastered in 4K from their original camera negatives, marking their first release in the US since VHS.

+Sequel

+A sequel titled Martial Law 2: Undercover was released in 1991.